Single-Node Redis

 The client of the instance, which is the application running on an Elastic Cloud Server (ECS).

-DCS Redis and Memcached instances are respectively compatible with Redis and Memcached protocols, and can be accessed through open-source clients.
-For examples of accessing DCS instances with different programming languages, see the instance access instructions.
+DCS Redis instances are compatible with Redis, and can be accessed through open-source clients.
+For examples of accessing DCS instances with different programming languages, see instance access instructions.

 - DCS instance

-A single-node DCS instance, which has only one node and one Redis process.
+A single-node DCS instance, which has only one node and runs one Redis process.

 Feedback